 6.4 The Glebe provides a comprehensive facility for formal sports and is home to rugby, football, cricket and tennis clubs.
 The proposed extension of The Glebe provides an opportunity to improve and expand facilities in order to address current and projected needs and to deliver improved facilities.
-Policy WM12 identifies the initiatives that will be supported.
+Policy WM11 identifies the initiatives that will be supported.

-Policy WM 12 - The Glebe Sports Grounds
+Policy WM 11 - The Glebe Sports Grounds

-In association with the addition of further open space provided by Policy WM3, opportunities will be taken at The Glebe
+In association with the addition of further open space provided by Policy WM3, opportunities will be taken at The Glebe for:

-- the reorganisation of the formal sports - the creation of more parking on the west of Glebe; - the provision of a MUGA with artificial surface, protective fencing and floodlighting; - upgrades to the existing pavilion, or a new pavilion and community room; - an area for a Croquet pitch, either as joint area use on the grass tennis courts, or a new area elsewhere; and - the provision of the West Mersea Town Council depot and the Horticultural Society Store.
+- the reorganisation of the formal sports - the creation of additional parking; - the provision of a MUGA with artificial surface, protective fencing and floodlighting; - upgrades to the existing pavilion, or a new pavilion and sports & community - an area for a Croquet pitch, either as joint area use on the grass tennis courts, or a new area elsewhere; and - the provision of the West Mersea Town Council depot and the Horticultural Society Store.